tkpmonke/Ignition/README.md

 - python (for hub)
 - stb_image.h (included)
 - IMGUI (included)

+all of which can be installed using most linux package managers (only pacman/AUR tested) (excluding `stb_image.h` and `IMGUI`, but those are preinstalled and compiled by default

 run `premake5 gmake2 && make -j` for unix-like systems. `-j` adds multithreading to make, if you don't want/have multithreading, remove that<br/><br/>
 or<br/><br/>